-All X-Rays involve exposure to radiation.
-X-rays used in modern diagnostic imaging use low levels of radiation that are considered to be very safe.
+All x-rays involve exposure to radiation.
+X-rays that are used in modern diagnostic imaging use low levels of radiation that are considered to be safe.

-It is also important to remember the risk of missing an important finding is almost always going to be larger than the theoretical risk from radiation from an X-Ray.
-This is considered at the time your Doctor has written your request form.
+It is also important to remember that the risk of missing an important finding is almost always going to be larger than the theoretical risk from radiation from an x-ray.
+This is considered at the time your doctor has written your request form.

 For more information regarding radiation and medical imaging, please see the Australian Radiation Protection and Nuclear Safety Agency website.

-In most cases the examination can wait until after your baby is born.
-In some cases with serious illness it is considered the benefits far outweigh the risks and the examination must be done.
+In most cases, the examination can wait until after your baby is born.
+In some cases, such as with a serious illness, it is considered that the benefits outweigh the risks, and the examination must be done.

-The technician can further limit the dose to the foetus by using lead aprons, reducing exposure factors and limiting the number of X-Rays performed in the test.
+If an x-ray is necessary, the technician can further limit the dose to the foetus by using lead aprons, reducing exposure factors and limiting the number of x-rays taken.

 Radiation if Trying to Become Pregnant